 Our company was founded by Edwin A. Bahler and is still owned by the Bahler family.
 Ed L. Bahler, son of Edwin, is CEO.

 Primarily Indiana and Illinois, with the exception of southern counties.
-We have crews and salespeople located throughout that territory.
-For large beef barnprojects, we serve the entire Midwest, including Iowa, Minnesota, Nebraska, South Dakota and Kansas.
+We have crews and Project Sales Consultants located throughout that territory.

 Remington is a small town in Indiana located halfway between Chicago and Indianapolis just off Interstate 65.

 Call us and let’s talk.
-In order to provide an accurate price, we’ll need to ask you some questions about building size, style and use.
+To provide an accurate price, we’ll need to ask you some questions about building size, style, and use.

-That depends.
-We avoid gimmicky sales techniques.
-Instead, we prefer to price our buildings fairly and in a way that reflects the realities of each project.
+We prefer to price our buildings fairly and in a way that reflects the realities of each project.
 That means projects that have “ready sites” or are timed to perfectly fill a void in our project schedule (like in the winter) may get extra-special pricing.

 FBi’s specialty is designing and building the pre-engineered shell.
 If general contracting services are required, we have a network of general contracting companies we can work with to provide you a turnkey project.